 The Wall Street Journal quoted me on this topic recently.
 Here is my own list of what to look out for:

-My list of telltale signs your husband or wife is planning to leave you and wants divorce
+Telltale signs your husband or wife is planning to leave you and wants a divorce

 - They stop arguing with you.
 If you’ve been bickering (or screaming) for years about certain issues, and they suddenly stop, they may very well have thrown in the towel.